 When I moved to the Twin Cities, a scoop of raspberry chocolate chip ice cream was what convinced me to stick around.
 Since then, I've become an ice cream connoisseur, scouting out the best frozen treats in Minneapolis, St. Paul, and the suburbs.
-If I'm going to treat myself, it has to be the good stuff: premium, housemade ice cream with natural ingredients and interesting flavors.
-From the trendy to the nostalgic, from custard to gelato, here are my picks for the best ice cream in the Twin Cities--plus my hands-down overall favorite.
+Here are my picks for the best ice cream in the Twin Cities—plus my all-time favorite.

 For nostalgia: Grand Ole Creamery